 If you’re 18 to 30, living in the UK and unemployed, or working fewer than 16 hours a week, and have a craft business, the Creative Careers programme could be for you.
+Please note, there are some crafts that we cannot accommodate in the Creative Career studio.
 For more information please email firstname.lastname@example.org

 Year 4 participants included Sarah Marafie (jewellery), Chloe Owens (textiles and ceramics), Zoe Powell (textiles) and Mary Zreik (fashion and textiles).
 The Drapers’ Charitable Fund supported Cockpit Arts to provide a further year of support for these participants, enabling them to continue their journey towards sustainable self-employment.